 Cut the Wires to the Ceiling Fan Chain Switch

-With the wire stripper, use the cutting section to snip off the two wires that attach the ceiling fan chain switch to the ceiling fan base.
+With the wire stripper, use the cutting section to snip off the three or four wires that attach the ceiling fan chain switch to the ceiling fan base.
 Leave at least 2 inches of wire attached to the ceiling fan base to make it easier to reattach the new pull chain switch.

 Attach the New Pull Switch to the Ceiling Fan

-After stripping the plastic from the wires to expose the copper wire, attach the two wires of the new ceiling fan chain pull switch to the fan's wires.
+After stripping the plastic from the wires to expose the copper wire, attach the three or four wires of the new ceiling fan chain pull switch to the fan's wires.
 Twist together the wires.
 Top off each connection with a plastic wire nut.

 Gently press the pull chain switch back into the ceiling fan base.
 Thread the pull chain through the hole in the housing.